 disciplines

-Applicants who have successfully completed the Salus' Post-baccalaureate in Health Sciences Certificate Program and who have met all minimum prerequisites for admission will be afforded the opportunity to interview and be considered in the general applicant pool.
-Please note: To successfully complete the Post-baccalaureate certificate, students must complete 25 credits while maintaining good academic standing (a GPA of 3.0 or higher and no more than two 'C' grades).
+Applicants who have successfully completed the Salus Post-baccalaureate in Health Sciences Certificate Program, and who have met all minimum requirements for admission, will be afforded the opportunity to interview and be considered in the general applicant pool.

 Admissions Selection Process (PDF) - Physician Assistant Program